imitelis/Birth_Query_Network/README.md

   *  Now, for copying unto the database container your actual DB, once your docker compose is running you can use `cat birthquery.sql | sudo docker exec -i bq-database-c psql -U postgres -p 5432 -h localhost -d birthquery`
   *  You might read some "ERROR" logs, but they are due the shaping of our existing database in the container, the command will automatically copy the contents of the folders database unto the container database!
   *  From here, and by having access to the image database on its container (by running `sudo docker exec -it bq-database-c bash`) and accessing the database with `psql -U postgres -p 5432 -h localhost -d birthquery` you can just check the database data, try something like `SELECT * FROM users;` :-)
+  *  Suppose you have been working a long day on the container database and you want to get it out and export it, first use `sudo docker exec -it bq-database-c bash` to access the container
+  *  From there you can use `pg_dump -U postgres -d birthquery > backup.sql` to create a backup of the db
+  *  Finally, you can use `docker cp bq-database-c:/backup.sql .` to copy it in your working directory

 ### For zipping the App image:
  *  Start by running `docker ps -a` to identify all of your docker containers and images, in my case I was able to identify `birth_query_network_frontend`, `birth_query_network_backend` and `postgres:14` as my app images